 Screenplay outlines and treatments are the most common development tools used in Hollywood and beyond today.
 But they’re often used for very different reasons.

-Outlines are generally used solely by the screenwriter during their own development and writing process.
+Outlines are often used by the screenwriter during their own development and writing process.
 They’re meant to be read only by the writer — along with their writing collaborators, which can include writing partners, producers, directors, and even managers — as a means to collect visualization concepts that pertain to scenes, plot points, and story arcs.

 They essentially act as early development blueprints for how the writer and their collaborators plan to assemble the scenes within a screenplay.